 Here, we run through the latest football outright betting in the Premier League, Championship, Leagues 1 & 2.

-The Blades broke unwanted new ground in December by making the worst ever start to a Premier League season, and Utd are now a brutal 1/25 to drop back into the EFL Championship after just two years away.
+The Blades broke unwanted new ground in December by making the worst ever start to a Premier League season and are a brutal 1/66 to drop back into the EFL Championship after just two years away.

-It’s been a bruising start at times for Sam Allardyce at West Brom (17/100).
-The veteran firefighter has been brought in by the Baggies board to mastermind another survival bid, but this looks to be his toughest gig yet after successful turnaround missions at Sunderland, Crystal Palace and Everton in recent seasons.
+The veteran firefighter was drafted in by the Baggies board to mastermind another survival bid, but this looks to be his toughest gig yet after successful turnaround missions at Sunderland, Crystal Palace and Everton.

 Is the gap between the Premier League and Championship becoming insurmountable?

-It certainly seems that way looking at the first quarter of the EFL Championship season in a post-COVID landscape where belts have been tightened everywhere.
+It certainly seemed that way looking at the first quarter of the EFL Championship season, particularly in a post-COVID landscape with belt-tightening everywhere.

-After a hapless campaign that saw Hull City (72/25) finish bottom of the EFL Championship in 2019/20, the Tigers look to be reaping the rewards of keeping the faith with Grant McCann.
+After a hapless 2019/20 campaign that saw Hull City (93/20) finish bottom of the EFL Championship, the Tigers look to be reaping the rewards of keeping the faith with Grant McCann.

-A fresh start could have been the easiest option for all concerned, but bar the occasional blip, the Tigers have consistently looked authentic automatic promotion candidates in the third tier.
-Perennial promotion candidates Portsmouth (67/25) have also brushed off disappointment from last season to stake their claim for a top two finish.
+A fresh start could have been the easiest option for all concerned, but bar the occasional blip, the Tigers have looked authentic automatic promotion candidates in the third tier, while Peterborough Utd (66/25) could also be hitting form at just the right time for a promotion charge.

-While the post-Covid landscape has been a living nightmare for most League Two clubs, it’s arguably helped shine a light on some of the most talented up-and-coming managers in the EFL.
+While the post-Covid landscape has been a living nightmare for most League Two clubs, it’s arguably helped shine a light on some of the best young football managers in the EFL.

-Michael Flynn, Michael Duff and Chris Beech all look to be coaches on the way up, and that’s reflected in both the league table and the betting.
-Newport (15/4), Cheltenham (71/10) and Carlisle Utd (59/20) could be the trio that push on as we head into the final months of the campaign.
+Mark Bonner, Michael Duff and Chris Beech all look to be coaches on the way up, and that’s reflected in both the league table and the betting.
+Cambridge Utd (37/4), Cheltenham (5/1) and Carlisle Utd (63/20) could be the trio that push on as we head into the final months of the campaign.